carlfranklin/BlazorRepositoryDemo/README.md

 >
 > Adding one to each of these ports, effectively changes the url, which means your IndexedDB database will be created anew.

+## Using SignalR to sync database actions when online

+Details will follow, but the SyncDemo is set up now to automatically sync CRUD actions from other users while online, and whenever we come back online from being offline.

 ###